-The health promotion major has two tracks, which will allow more flexibility for students to attain necessary skills for specific career interests.
+The health promotion major has two advising tracks, which will allow more flexibility for students to attain necessary skills for specific career interests.
 The public/community track will enable students to pursue careers focusing on health-related interests within a community setting.
 The allied health track is intended to prepare students who have an interest in the biomedical/technological fields and will require an academic foundation in the natural sciences.
 It is typical of health professionals to want an array of health-related skills, and the health promotion major provides such an entity while meeting the public's demand.

 Support Courses: Hours

-BIOL 214-214L Human Anatomy and Lab 4
+BIOL 222-222L Human Anatomy and Physiology I and Lab I 4

-BIOL 215-215L Human Physiology and Lab 4
+BIOL 223-223L Human Anatomy and Physiology II and Lab II 4

-EXPH 325 Physiology of Exercise 3

 MATH 222 Introductory Statistics 3

 Health Promotion:

+H P 221 Global Health 3

 H P 239 Dimensions of Health and Wellness 3

 H P 270 Nutrition 3

 H P 271 Foundations of Health Promotion 3

 H P 275 Medical Terminology 3

 H P 300 Drugs and Behavior Management 3

 H P 325 Human Diseases 3

 H P 340 Women's Health Issues 3

 H P 371 Research in Health Promotion 3

 H P 372 Contemporary Health Issues 3

 H P 415 Internship in Health Promotion 6

 H P 420 Health Program Planning 3

 Total Hours Required 50